abhishekprakash256/nextjs-prototypes/README.md

 # Next.js Prototypes

 A collection of Next.js prototypes for testing, experimenting, and building quick ideas for personal website project maily focused on front-end.
+TypeScript will be used for developring the frontend mostly.

 ## 🚀 Getting Started